 The underground chamber at El Lahun is not built into the pyramid itself.
 Instead, it’s an independent underground tunnel system the extends directly below the pyramid.
 The most similar thing to it would be the underground tunnels beneath Djoser’s Step Pyramid, built nearly a thousand years prior.

 As mentioned, Senusret II broke with tradition by building an entrance to the south.
-While we don’t know for sure, it was likely to deceive would-be tomb robbers.
+While we don’t know for sure, it was possibly to deceive would-be tomb robbers.

-The burial chamber, accessible today with a modern metal ladder, is 16.5 meters below ground level.
+The burial chamber, accessible today via a modern metal ladder, is 16.5 meters below ground level.
 And one of the first areas visitors encounter is a room entirely lined with smooth white limestone.

 The rest of the tunnel, in contrast, is considerably rough.
 Before long, you will see some natural light shining in through a hole in the ceiling.
 This ‘well’ can also be seen from above ground, but its exact purpose isn’t clear.

 The long chamber then continues straight ahead for a few dozen meters.
 Eventually, you’ll make a sharp turn to the left (west) to reach an antechamber.